Wide-range-tunable Dirac-cone band structure in a chiral-time-symmetric non-Hermitian system: Cone structure

 The connection between $H_{0}$ and $H$ can be employed to modulate the band structure of $H$, which has some intriguing properties induced by the non-Hermitian term $H_{\gamma }$.
 In traditional condensed matter theories, the energy band structure plays a crucial role in the theory of electron conductivity in the solid state and explains why materials can be classified as insulators, conductors and semiconductors.
 Moreover, much attention has been paid to the honeycomb lattice \cite{RMP}, which is relevant to high electron mobility and topological phase, as exemplified by the graphene.
-On the other hand, a local maximum (minimum) on the valence (conduction) band has been proposed as a valley degree of freedom, stimulating a promising field, valleytronics which is in analogy to spintronics \cite{Schaibley}.

 In the Hermitian realm, the band structures of most kinds of systems have been\ well studied.
 Nevertheless, non-Hermitian parameters may induce an unusual band structure which is difficult to achieve in a Hermitian system.
 As an example, Eq. (\ref{En}) provides a way to accomplish this task that imaginary potentials can deform the shape of a given band structure without altering its topology except the situation when the system contains the exceptional points.
-In the following, we will present an example which realizes a valley structure on a square lattice.
+In the following, we will present an example which realizes a cone structure on a square lattice.

 We consider a bilayer square lattice model which is shown in Fig. \ref{fig2} .
 The corresponding Hermitian Hamiltonian has the form

 where $\lambda =1$ or $2$ is the index that respectively labels the position in the top or bottom layers, and $(j,l)$ is the in-plane site index.
 Parameters $J$ and $T$ of this model are intra and interlayer hopping strengths.
 In this paper, we only consider the case of $T>4J$.
 And the distribution of imaginary potentials is given as the form